 - Lackluster, with its poor augmented reality technology that most users just turned off, and

-- Transient, where because nothing is permanent, players can’t express themselves or make a mark on the world.
+- Transient, where nothing is permanent, so players can’t express themselves, making a mark on the world.

 Big Movement Gaming

-Monsarrat solves this with a new type of mobile gaming, based on 8 patents we’re filing.
+Monsarrat solves this with a new type of mobile AR game technology, based on multiple patent applications.
 We call it Big Movement Gaming because:

-- Like massively multiplayer online games, players join big movements of competing factions, rising up in the hierarchy to boss other players around,
+- Like massively multiplayer online games, players can play solo, but they can also join big movements of competing factions, rising up in the hierarchy to boss other players around,

 - Like AR games, they move big, exploring the game world by moving through the real world, looking through their smart phones, meeting real people and making friends,

-- And it’s a big new movement in videogames.
+- And it’s a big new movement in videogame technology!

-We’ll keep players for years through deep gameplay, sensational AR technology, and because they won’t want to let down the friends they’ve made in the game and the teams they’ve become loyal to.
-Directed gameplay will give players rich, story-based reasons to explore the world.
+Our technology retains players better, monetizes them better, and is far more dynamic for esports and live video streaming than somebody just sitting at a desk.
 Group hierarchies help players socialize and give each other more to do.
 Users can add their own game world content, participate in scavenger hunts, and follow clue paths that take them all over town.